Announcing: For $1,000 I’ll Listen to Your Bad Beat Story

 When you tell me about how your powerhouse poker hand was cracked, you transform yourself instantly from someone I probably like into a total bore.
 You’re a loser.
 Now get away from me.

-Which reminds me of one of my all-time favorite lines about bad beat stories which goes like this: There are two kinds of people who listen to bad beat stories.
+This reminds me of one of my all-time favorite lines about bad beat stories which go like this: There are two kinds of people who listen to bad beat stories.
 1. Those who don’t care.
-2. Those who wish you’d lost even more.
+2. Those who wish you’d lost more.

 One of the most profound things I’ve heard at this year’s World Series of Poker bears repeating.
 It was relayed to me by the champion of Event 38.
 His name is Justin Oliver, from Toronto.
 He won a gold bracelet and we were talking about his poker background after the tournament.